Sustainaplot

 Monthly Challenges

 We only have about 6 to 8 years left to turn this environmental mess of a ship around.
 So much has to happen politically, but the people also need to change habits and start to appreciate our environment more.
-So every 1st of the month I post a monthly sustainability challenge for you to try for 30 days and if you like, adopt beyond the month.
+So every 1st of the month I post a nature care challenge with environmentally friendly lifestyle choices of habits for you to try for 30 days and, if you like, let it stick with you for longer, maybe even for life.

-The challenges make up the major part in the flow of blog posts here, so they are easy to find.
+The challenges make up the major part in the flow of posts here, so they are easy to find.
 But if you want to get a good overview of the challenges set so far, simply follow the link below.

 • Privacy Policy & Impressum